Cadmium selenide

 Cadmium selenide is an inorganic compound with the formula CdSe.
 It is a black to red-black solid that is classified as a II-VI semiconductor of the n-type.
-Much of the current research on this compound is focused on its nanoparticles.
+It is a pigment, but applications are declining because of environmental concerns.

 Structure

 Three crystalline forms of CdSe are known which follow the structures of: wurtzite (hexagonal), sphalerite (cubic) and rock-salt (cubic).

 The sphalerite CdSe structure is unstable and converts to the wurtzite form upon moderate heating.
 The transition starts at about 130 °C, and at 700 °C it completes within a day.
 The rock-salt structure is only observed under high pressure.

 Production

 The production of cadmium selenide has been carried out in two different ways.
 The preparation of bulk crystalline CdSe is done by the High-Pressure Vertical Bridgman method or High-Pressure Vertical Zone Melting.

 Cadmium selenide may also be produced in the form of nanoparticles. (see applications for explanation) Several methods for the production of CdSe nanoparticles have been developed: arrested precipitation in solution, synthesis in structured media, high temperature pyrolysis, sonochemical, and radiolytic methods are just a few.